-- 1. Three-quarters fill a calibration bottle with clean water (bottled still mineral water is recommended), remove the storage cap from the pH electrode if fitted, wash the Probe in clean water, then drop the Probe in all the way.
-The Sleeve End Cap must be fitted.
-Agitate the Probe and swirl the bottle several times in order to remove any air bubbles that may be clinging to the Turbidity electrode. - 2.
-Switch the Aquameter® on and wait until the temperature and turbidity readings are stable.
+1. Put at lease 300mL of clean water in a calibration tube (bottled still mineral water is recommended), remove the storage cap from the pH electrode if fitted, wash the Probe in clean water, then drop the Probe in all the way.
+The Sleeve End Cap must be fitted

+Agitate the Probe and swirl the bottle several times in order to remove any air bubbles that may be clinging to the Turbidity electrode.

+- 2. Switch the Aquameter® on and wait until the temperature and turbidity readings are stable.
 If the turbidity reading is very high, there are probably air bubbles adhering to the lenses.
 Agitate the Probe to remove. - 3.
 Ensure the temperature of the solution is between 5°C and 40°C (41°F 104°F). - 4.
 Press the MENU key then select Calibration.
 The following screen will be displayed.